Pesero

-A pesero, combi, micro or microbús is a form of public transport, most commonly seen in Mexico City.
+A pesero, combi, van, micro or microbús is a form of public transport, most commonly seen in Mexico City.
 Its name derives from the fact that in the beginning of this form of transport a flat fee of one peso was charged per ride (hence the name "pesero" which could be interpreted as "peso collector").

 History

-Early history

 First seen in the 1970s as the so-called taxi colectivo (share taxi or collective cab), peseros were originally big cars with fixed routes which would pick passengers at any point through their route, and drop them off also at any point.
 Passenger capacities were limited to those of a large car (usually up to six people plus a driver).